top of page

 What is the Lowcountry Phi Beta Kappa Association?

-We are an alumni group for Phi Beta Kappa members who live in the Charleston, South Carolina area.
+We are an alumni group for Phi Beta Kappa members who live in the area of Charleston, South Carolina.
 Our association was founded in 1996 to provide members with opportunities to network, socialize and continue the society's mission of friendship, fellowship and lifelong learning.
-Throughout the year, we have a number events to enrich members' lives, including holiday parties, guest lectures and banquets.
+Throughout the year, we hold a number of events to enrich members' lives, including holiday parties, guest lectures and banquets.

 In addition to our member programming, we are proud to have an established scholarship program that recognizes rising college seniors for academic achievement in the arts and sciences.